-To make this possible, enterprises have to invest in either an SMS short code or a long number, depending on their business needs.
-In this article, we will learn what SMS short codes and long numbers are, what benefits they bring to enterprises and consumers, and the actual differences between the two, other than the mere length.
+To make this possible, enterprises have to invest in either a short code or a long number, depending on their business needs.
+In this article, we will learn what short codes and long numbers are, what benefits they bring to enterprises and consumers, and the actual differences between the two, other than the mere length.

 So, what are short codes and long numbers?

 Short codes are shorter phone numbers, typically around 3-4 digits long, which enterprises can use for bulk SMS messaging and two-way communication with their customers.
 Short codes are easy to remember and have the added benefit of high throughput, allowing brands to send scores of messages every second.
 If you have a dedicated short code, you can also choose to boost your brand recognition and marketing by using a vanity short code, customising all the numbers to make your short code as memorable as possible.

 Long numbers are 10-12-digit phone numbers with an area code.
 They are also known as virtual mobile numbers.
 With a long number, the enterprise can use the same number to send SMS messages and place calls, establishing a consistent channel for all forms of customer communication.
 A message that comes from a standard-length number feels like it is coming from a person, not a bot, which makes long numbers great for providing a personalised customer service experience.